 There is historic precedent for dark trim.
 Victorian homes spring immediately to mind, with all their incredible mahogany trim.
 These, of course, were often enormous homes.

-So when considering dark trim for your small home, remember that it will shift the room’s focal points (to windows, doors) and perceived scale.
+But when considering dark trim for your small home, remember that it will shift the room’s focal points (to windows, doors) AND perceived scale.
 If you have low ceilings, your eye will register the height of the ceiling against highly contrasted dark trim.
-(And the same goes for highly contrasted white trim on darker walls.)
-So toss the possibilities here into the mix, and then decide if it’s right for your tastes and style.
+And the same goes for highly contrasted white trim on darker walls.

 Creating Flow and Cohesion in Your Small Home